LiskArchive/lisk-legacy-docs/configuration.md

     },
 ```

-4. Reload your Lisk Core process to make the changes  in the config effective, e.g. for Binary install, run : `bash lisk.sh reload`
+4. Reload your Lisk Core process to make the changes in the config effective, e.g. for Binary install, run: `bash lisk.sh reload`

 ### Check Forging
 Use the following curl command to verify the forging  status of your delegate: